OpenSWATH/documentation/docs/pyprophet.rst

 Merging
 ~~~~~~~

 Generate ``OSW`` output files according to section :doc:`openswath_workflow`.
 PyProphet is then applied to one or several such SQLite-based reports.
-Several different commands can be run to consecutively to do the analysis:
+Several different commands can be run to consecutively do the analysis:

 .. code-block:: bash